ivan-kleshnin/cyclejs-examples/README.md

 Distributions are under VCS.
 To rebuild, run this from root folder:

 ```
+$ npm install
+$ bower install
 $ bin/fixes/globule // remove broken lodash dependency
-$ bin/copygulp      // copy gulpfile from examples/common to examples/<app>
+$ bin/distall       // rebuild all examples
 ```

-And this, from project folder:
+And/or this, from chosen example folder:

 ```
 $ gulp dist  // rebuild